intelligentnode/Intelli/README.md

 </p>

 # IntelliPy
-Create chatbots and AI agent workflows with unified access.
+Create chatbots and AI agent work flows.
+It allows to connect your data with multiple AI models like OpenAI, Gemini, and Mistral through a unified access layer.

 # Install
 ```bash